This text is translated into Russian by google automatic human level neural machine.

 WHO Director of Infection Control Benedetta Allegranzi notes that the debate about this mode of transmission has been going on for quite some time.
 According to her, the airborne path in the organization is now considered possible, but more accurate data on this need evidence.

-If WHO recognizes this mode of spread of the virus, a number of changes will have to be made to the recommendations.
-For example, masks will need to be worn even indoors with social distance.
-In public places, ventilation systems and UV lamps will also have to be used for air disinfection.
-Health workers will need to wear masks of a different class.
+If WHO recognizes this way of spreading the virus, then a number of changes will need to be made to the recommendations.
+For example, masks will need to be worn even indoors with social distancing.
+Public places will also have to use ventilation systems and UV lamps to disinfect the air.
+Paramedics will need to wear masks of a different class.